vasapol123/hw-bdd-cucumber-saasbook2e/README.md

-**Important:** If you want to run Cucumber tests, you could use the following commands respectively:
+**Important:** You could use the following commands respectively to run your errends:

 ```
 $ cd ./rottenpotatoes/

+// For using Cucumber dependency in test environment
 $ docker-compose run --rm rails-cucumber

+// OR

+// For starting Rails application in development environment on http://localhost:3000
+$ docker
 ```

 BDD and Cucumber